Property Value

 For your reference, RETA has authored a Fact Sheet on Property Values and High Voltage Power Lines as part of its Fact Sheet series.

-The current route evaluation criteria used by AltaLink and EPCOR do not ascribe a monetary value to the decrease in value of people’s property.
-We have done much research on this subject and, while there is a considerable range of estimates on how much property values are affected, we feel very comfortable using a 15%-20% average within 1 kilometre or so of the towers and lines approved by the AUC November 1, 2011.
+The current route evaluation criteria used by AltaLink and EPCOR (or any other transmission company) do not ascribe a monetary value to the decrease in value of people’s property.
+We have done much research on this subject and, while there is a considerable range of estimates on how much property values are affected, we feel very comfortable using a 15%-20% average within 1 kilometre or so of the Heartland towers and lines approved by the AUC November 1, 2011.
 Front line homes can be hit much harder – as much as 40% or more.
 Some appraisals have listed up to 91% devaluation associated with overhead lines.

 As an example, using the Strathcona County tax register, RETA added up the assessed value of the 2,300 homes along the Sherwood Park Greenbelt separating Highway 216 and Sherwood Park (within 8oom of the Greenbelt).
 This amounted to more than $1.2 billion.
 The new-build cost is substantially higher and many of the homes in the area are in fact relatively new.